Code-Institute-Submissions/bukiedow-CMED/README.md

 ### DEMO
-A  live demo version can be found [HERE]: https://bukiedow.github.io/CMED/
+A  live demo version can be found HERE [https://bukiedow.github.io/CMED/.]

 ￼
 ### UX